darshannaik92/Projects/Power BI project/Atliq Grands-Hospitality project/README.md

 >Create a dashboard according to the mock-up provided by stakeholders.

 >Create relevant insights that are not provided in the metric list/mock-up dashboard.

+Insights:
+>Overall revenue generated was 1.7 bn with 58% occupancy rate, Mumbai contributing the highest revenue of 669 mn.
+Atliq Exotica property generating highest of 320 mn and Atliq Seasons generating lowest of 66 mn.
+>Though the total capacity was 232k, 101k successful bookings have been made along with about 33k canceled bookings.
+Delhi had the highest occupancy rate of 60.55%.
+> Overall avg. rating stood at 3.6, with Atliq blu having the highest rating and Atliq seasons the lowest.
+>55k bookings have been made from the others platforms followed by makeyourtrip 27k, logtrip 15k.
+>Elite class rooms were the most booked ones (37k bookings).
+Also, generated the highest revenue of 560 mn.
+Presidential had the lowest bookings.